“You can’t stop the waves, but you can learn to surf.” -John Kabat-Zinn

 I quickly finished bagging the groceries and sent her on her way with good wishes for the delivery.
 But it was hard for me to reconcile what just happened.
 I have thought about it many times since.

-Fighting Evil I stand behind the Bible as my only source of truth.
+I stand behind the Bible as my only source of truth.
 Our life is a sacred gift from God, and the Bible answers how we should use it.

 Satan is trying to drag us into the abyss.
 His goal is to see us lose hope, telling us that the Bible is outdated and irrelevant.
 Heaven is the last thing he wants us to think about.
 Heaven destroys his plan for us.
 It’s his worst nightmare.

 I do believe something unrivaled awaits me in heaven.
 The very best we may have experienced here on Earth cannot possibly measure up to what God has planned.
-Experiencing a sunset at the beach, a wildflower in the mountains, or a pelican riding the draft of a breaking wave; are just appetizers for what God has awaiting us in heaven.
+(5) Experiencing a sunset at the beach, a wildflower in the mountains, or a pelican riding the draft of a breaking wave; are just appetizers for what God has in store for us in heaven.
 It will be a place of complete sensory delight and breathtaking splendor with personal joy in relationships that is beyond our grasp.

 The evil one won’t take away my hope!
 My future is secure in Jesus Christ.

 Let me know how I can pray for you.
 (6)

 “In this world you will have trouble.
 But take heart!
 I have overcome the world.” ― John 16:33